yamakkaji/concurrent-modular-agent-fork-dev/docs/docs/getting-started/creating-a-new-project.md

 ## Getting Started

-We'll begin with the **CoMA Interface Project** style, which is simpler and more straightforward for beginners.
+We'll begin with the **CMA Interface Project** style, which is simpler and more straightforward for beginners.
 If you're already familiar with Python and want more flexibility, you can skip ahead to learn about the **Python Interface Project** style.

 ## Next Steps

-Let's create your first CoMA project and start building modules!
+Let's create your first CMA project and start building modules!

 <div style="text-align: center; margin: 2rem 0;">
     <a href="../creating-modules" class="indigo-button">
-        🚀 Creating Modules (CoMA Interface)
+        🚀 Creating Modules (CMA Interface)
     </a>
 </div>